 Do All Helicopters Have Headsets?

-Many of the most expensive VIP & corporate helicopters are encased with layers of soundproofing materials to bring the cabin noise down to around 80-90db.
-These helicopters are able to do this because they only carry a few passengers at a time, but in complete luxury.
+Many of the most expensive VVIP & corporate helicopters are encased with layers of soundproofing materials to bring the cabin noise down to around 80-90db so headsets are not required.
+All tour, utility, and most commercial helicopters used outside of VVIP operations will have headsets.

 In Off-Shore configuration carries 2 pilots with 12 passengers.